renebarto/baremetal/doc/setting-up-for-development.md

     <http://www.gnu.org/software/gdb/documentation/>.

 For help, type "help".
-Type "apropos word" to search for commands related to "word".
+Type "apropos word" to search for commands related to "word"...
+Reading symbols from demo.elf...
 ```

 Connect to QEMU and load the symbols (make sure the path to the symbol file is correct, use forward slashes for path delimiter):